ani03sha/OnlineJudges/README.md

 [![License](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](https://github.com/ani03sha/OnlineJudges/blob/main/LICENSE)
 ![Language](https://img.shields.io/badge/language-Java-blue.svg)

-This repository contains my solutions to problems in different online judge platforms such as LeetCode, Hackerrank, etc.
+This repository contains my solutions to problems in different online judge platforms such as LeetCode, Work@Tech, etc.
 If you like this repository, consider giving it a star :star:.

 Connect with me via